-Electronic Devices

-Students may use electronic devices during class for note-taking and relevant research activities only.
+Electronic Devices Students may use electronic devices during class for note-taking only.

-On-line Communication

-Outside of the classroom, instructors will (if necessary) communicate with students using either their official Capilano University email or course website; please check both regularly.
+On-line Communication Outside of the classroom, instructors will (if necessary) communicate with students using either their official Capilano University email or Moodle; please check both regularly.
 Official communication between Capilano University and students is delivered to students' Capilano University email addresses only.

-UNIVERSITY OPERATIONAL DETAILS
+UNIVERSITY OPERATIONAL DETAILS)